Air Canada Careers

 So, exactly how much can I earn as an Air Canada pilot?

-Here is a sampling of Air Canada pilot annual wages.
-Pilot pay changes based on various factors, such as type of plane, years of experience, etc. For example, this is for the Airbus 330.
+Here is a sampling of Air Canada pilot hourly wages.
+Pilot pay changes based on various factors, such as type of plane, years of experience, etc. For example, this is for the Boeing 777.

 Homepage: Air Canada